 Prior to oil drilling, the area had a gristmill in the mid-19th century that was powered by the waterfall and ground cornmeal.
 In 1891 a whiskey distillery furnished spirits to the railroad workers who laid the tracks for the Pensacola and Atlantic Railroad as it passed through Chipley, Bonifay and DeFuniak Springs.

 Falling Waters State Park is located at 1130 State Park Road three miles south of Chipley, Florida and about 28 miles east of Ponce de Leon Springs State Park.
 The park is open year round from 8 a.m. to sunset.
 Entry fees are $5 per vehicle with a maximum of 8 people.
 Pets are permitted in designated areas as long as they are on a leach no longer than six feet long.
 Camping is $18 per night plus tax and includes water and electricity.

 If the weather has been dry, you might want to call the park to make sure the waterfall is flowing.
 When drought conditions persist, the falls is reduced to a trickle.
 Also, if you go in the warmer months, be sure and bring bug repellent.
 I was last there in the early spring, but the mosquitoes were starting to gather in the sinkhole even then.
 For more information call 850-638-6130.

 New!
-CommentsSo, what do you think?
-I'd love to hear from you, so please leave me a comment in the box below.
+CommentsHey there!
+Got a comment or a story to share?
+We'd love to hear from you, so please leave a comment in the box below.